Librarians at SMU Libraries may hold any of the following ranks: Librarian I, Librarian II, Librarian III, and Librarian IV.

 Appointment at this rank is reserved for those librarians who have integrated superior job performance at SMU or in a comparable position elsewhere with a significant record of contributions to library/information science or academia.

-Librarians will be evaluated for promotion based on three categories: job performance, professional activities, and service.
+Librarians from all libraries will be evaluated for promotion based on three categories: job performance, professional activities, and service.
 Evidence of quality performance of assigned responsibilities must be central in all considerations of promotion.
 No amount of participation in professional activities, academic attainment, scholarly activities, or service can compensate for less than high quality job performance.

 Promotion to a higher rank requires a record of successful fulfillment of criteria at the lower level.
 The criteria identified below indicate what librarians are expected to have achieved in order to attain the described rank.
 The underlying criteria for promotion are sound performance in the assigned job, evidence of significant development or potential for development, and flexibility in the context of a changing work environment.